herpiko/herpiko.github.io/_posts/2019-01-02-failed-attemps-of-being-minimalist-2.md

 But, from time to time I found myself dumbly doing nothing in my room.
 I just sit in the floor and relaxed, don't know what to do as there is no stuff to do with.
 There is a weird feeling occured and forced me to rethinking, what I want to do with my life?
 Is there anything important to do?
 Why am I still sitting here?
 It's a good feeling, that weird feeling, a weird starting point to have a productive day.

 So, one of the reason that I failed (see previous post) is I still see minimalist as a goal.
 Minimalist itself is not a goal.
 It's a starting point, a way.
 One of the main goal of being a minimalist is happiness.
 I've to answer to this type of question : Is the stuff I bought makes me happy?
 Unfornatunately the answer is, yes.
 So there is no need to be a minimalist?
 Again, is the stuff I bought makes me happy?
 Yes.

 I still can buy things I love, but fewer and only the important one.
 Marie Kondo called it, spark of joy.
 Now it's not about whether I need to be a minimalist or not.
-It's about live our life and pursuing the happiness, in this case,  using minimalist as a way.
-Being minimalist needs time and it may be a lifelong doing.
+It's about live my life and pursuing the happiness.
+Being minimalist (it is not a goal!) needs time and it may be a lifelong doing.
 I may keep decluttering things for the rest of my life.

 In the next post I'll share how I decluttering things, what hold me to do so, what makes me easy to do it, etc.